tobek/laminae/notes.md

 - "What goes too long unchanged destroys itself.
 The forest is forever because it dies and dies and so lives." — Ursula Le Guin (XXP)
 - "Many say: I wanted to learn, but here I have found only madness.
 Yet, should they seek deep wisdom elsewhere, they may not find it."
 'The Utter Idiot', Ablahi Mutlaq
-- "Only children and the stupid seek cause-and-effect in the same story" - Nasrudin, as related by Idries Shah
+- "Only children and the stupid seek both cause and effect in the same story" - Nasrudin, as related by Idries Shah
 - "Fluency before understanding, discipline before imagination"
 - "If you try and go against réalité...
 Réalité will surely crush you.
 Réalité will kill you.
 And réalité will continue to go on az if not'ing ever happened...
 From yesterday to today, and from today to tomorrow.
 Réalité marchez on...
 Leaving your crushed body behind..." - Harle
 - "What is better: to be born good, or to overcome your evil nature through great effort?" - Paarthurnax, Skyrim